Palestine

 -

-WFP provides livelihoods interventions, such as climate-resilient agricultural assets and training, to households and smallholder farmers, equipping them with skills and tools to navigate and adapt their livelihoods to climate shocks and stressors.
+WFP provides livelihoods interventions where conditions allow, such as climate-resilient agricultural assets and training, to households and smallholder farmers.
+This equips people with skills and tools to navigate and adapt their livelihoods to climate shocks and stressors.
 Through partnering with national institutions and local NGOs, WFP scaled up its resilience-building activities to include greenhouses, vegetable farms, sheep, poultry, and technical and vocational trainings for youth and people with disabilities.
 By introducing livelihood initiatives in Palestine, WFP helps enable the people we serve to access more basic needs while also boosting the local economy.

 -